 Dealerships know that once you’ve invested time and energy into visiting their lot, you’re more likely to settle for a different vehicle or spend additional time looking at other options.
 While the dealership might claim that it was an oversight, the inconvenience is yours to bear.

-It’s important to understand that not all situations are deliberate attempts to mislead.
-Sometimes, a vehicle truly did sell the night before or was traded to another dealer after you saw it online.
-Unfortunately, inventory updates aren’t always immediate, leading to the vehicle appearing available when it’s not.
+It’s important to understand that not every situation is a deliberate attempt to mislead you.
+Sometimes a vehicle really did sell the night before, or it was traded to another dealer after you saw it online.
+Inventory systems don’t always update in real-time, which can leave cars showing as available when they’re not.

 To avoid disappointment and wasted time, there are a few key steps you should take before visiting the dealership: